-China Telecom Group, a state-owned enterprise owned by the State-owned Assets Supervision and Administration Commission of the State Council, or the SASAC, owned approximately 70.89% of our outstanding shares as of April 23, 2018.
+China Telecom Group, a state-owned enterprise owned approximately 70.89% of our outstanding shares as of April 23, 2020.
 Accordingly, subject to our Articles of Association and applicable laws and regulations, China Telecom Group, as our controlling shareholder, will continue to be able to exercise significant influence over our management and policies by:

-- controlling the election of our Directors and, in turn, indirectly controlling the selection of our senior management;
+- · controlling the election of our Directors and, in turn, indirectly controlling the selection of our senior management;

 - determining the timing and amount of our dividend payments;

 - approving our annual budgets;

 - deciding on increases or decreases in our share capital;

 - determining issuance of new securities;

-- · approving mergers and acquisitions; and
+- approving mergers and acquisitions; and

 - amending our Articles of Association.